Ilija Petković: OFK Beograd again

 His second stint with OFK started in 1976 after returning from France at the age of 31.
 Even at the twilight of his career Petković managed to be an important contributor to the team.
 He played until 1983, retiring from the game close to the age of 38.
 Unfortunately, this time around the team's overall performance wasn't as glowing as was the case during Petković's first stint.
 They constantly hovered around the relegation zone and couldn't avoid the drop in 1979–80 season meaning that Petković played the 1980–81 campaign in Yugoslav Second League.
 They quickly gained promotion at the end of that year and played two more seasons in the top flight before being relegated again after 1982–83, Petković's last playing season.

 International career

 Petković debuted for Yugoslavia on 24 April 1968, at the age of 22 when Yugoslavia hosted France at Belgrade's Partizan Stadium in the second leg of the qualifying round quarter-final.
 The score from the first leg eighteen days earlier in Marseille was 1–1 and qualification was at stake but Petković scored his first goal in the national team just three minutes in, before adding another one in the 33rd minute as Yugoslavia won 5–1.

 He went on to play for Yugoslavia at the final tournament in Italy.
 He also played at the 1974 FIFA World Cup in West Germany, scoring a goal in the group stage 9–0 victory over Zaire.
+He played his final international there, against Poland.